9dots/9dots.io-pages/OihTZql.md

 published: true
 type: lesson
 title: Line Follow
-blurb: This lesson will focus on using the color sensor to follow a line on the ground.
+blurb: "This lesson will focus on using the color sensor to follow a line on the ground, as well as an introduction to the switch statement."
 org: 9dots
 objective: "By the end of the lesson, the student will be able to identify a programming switch statement and discuss the strategy for programming a robot to follow a black line."
 attachments: